sanjGuna/TicketService/README.md

 # Ticket Service
 ---
-This project is an implemenation of a simple ticket service that facilitates the discovery, temporary hold, and final reservation of seat within a highp-demand performence venue.
+This project is an implementation of a simple ticket service that facilitates the discovery, temporary hold, and final reservation of seat within a high-demand performance venue.

-This is a simple java console based application that uses Gradle and Java 8.
+This is a simple java console-based application that uses Gradle and Java 8.

 ### Assumptions
 ---
 1. There can be more than one venue available in a complex.
-2. Find avaialable slot will give all the seats that are not hold or confirmed.
+2. Find available slot will give all the seats that are not hold or confirmed.
-3. System have basic data loaded for veenue and seating data.
+3. System have basic data loaded for venue and seating data.
-4. A row can have variable number of seates and a venue complex has a unique number for each seat.
+4. A row can have variable number of seats and a venue complex has a unique number for each seat.
 5. Users are not allowed to see historical availability.
 6. A user must be a valid user in the system.
-7. Expiaration will not happen untill someone actually look for avaiabkle seats.If a user does not confirm with set number of secs it will expire.
+7. Expiration will not happen until someone actually look for available seats.
+If a user does not confirm with set number of secs it will expire.
-8. User will be prasented all avaiable seating with there star rating.
+8. User will be presented all available seating with their star rating.
 Then use will select the seats they want by entering seat numbers.
-9. Only one show perday and seat can be available for other days if it is reserved for one day.
+9. Only one show per day and seat can be available for other days if it is reserved for one day.

 ### Executing the Console Application
 ---
-1. Please make sure you have git intalled and JAVA_HOME setup
+1. Please make sure you have git installed and JAVA_HOME setup
 2. Clone TicketService Application
     ```
     git clone https://github.com/sanjGuna/TicketService.git
     ```

-3. Run the following command to get the Jar build locally using a git bash
+3. Run the following command to get the Jar build locally using a git bash or similar
    ```
    cd TicketService